 Extract, Load, Transform (ETL)

 ETL tools can handle the complex requirements of the data migration process.
 These include processing big data sets, in-depth data profiling, and integrating multiple platforms.
-Some ETL tools even provide the capability of automating the standard ETL tasks, such as retrieving data from operational systems, transforming it into a unified format, and loading it into a destination database.
+Some ETL tools even provide the capability of automating standard ETL tasks, such as retrieving data from operational systems, transforming it into a unified format, and loading it into a destination database.

 Planning to Migrate data?
 Steps to a Successful Enterprise Data Migration